 Unless, of course, your boyfriend’s lack of faith pulls you away from your relationship with Jesus.

 1. Decide how important your faith is to you

 O, the deep deep love freedom grace healing power forgiveness light life depth of Jesus!
-I would choose my faith – my relationship with God, Son, and Holy Spirit – over any of my relationships, any day of the week.
+I’d choose my faith – my relationship with God, Son, and Holy Spirit – over any of my relationships, any day of the week.
 I’m home when I’m connected to Him.
 I’m alive when I lift my eyes up to the Heavens.
 I’m joyful and peaceful when I see Jesus’ face in my mind’s eye.
 I love God with all my heart and soul…and I am so grateful for Jesus.

 - If your boyfriend is of a different faith, where will you get married?
+Who will marry you?